LODLAM/DLF15LODLAM/CleaningMetadata/Installation.md

 7. Go to the 'Test your install' section and make sure you're ready to go.

 ##Test Your Install
 To make sure you're ready to go for the LODLAM metadata cleaning portion of the day, perform the following steps:

-1. Start OpenRefine/LODRefine however you normally do (either by clicking the Diamond logo where you've stashed OpenRefine, or using the refine command in a Command Line Interface).
+1. Start OpenRefine/LODRefine however you normally do (either by clicking the Diamond logo where you've stashed OpenRefine, or using the refine command in a Command Line Interface or client).
-2. If it doesn't pop up for you automatically, go to http://127.0.0.1:3333 in your web browser of choice (not Internet Explorer).
+2. If OpenRefine in a browser window doesn't pop up for you automatically, go to http://127.0.0.1:3333 in your web browser of choice (**not Internet Explorer**).
 3. Go to 'Create Project' > 'Clipboard'.
 Copy and paste in the following:
 ```
 English